francois-vincent/dbLoader/README.md

 Values in the mapping are expressions enclosed in strings:
 - All expressions will be evaluated during the mapper/sequencer phase.
-- Expressions starting with 'session' refer to database records (usualy IDs) previously processed.
+- Expressions starting with 'session' refer to database records (usually IDs) previously processed.
-  A `commit` or a `flush` must be performed first.
+  A `commit()` or a `flush()` must be performed previously.
 The expression is in the form `session.table.column` or `session['table'].column` if 'table' contains a ":".
 - Expressions starting with a record name, like "record.id" or "step.order" above, refer to records names as specified in the _sequencer_, see below.
-- Expressions starting with 'translators' refer to user-defined converion functions.
+- Expressions starting with 'translators' refer to user-defined conversion functions.
 See this section below.
 - Other expressions are regular Python expressions.
-You can use constants (like True or False) and any builtin or imported function.
+You can use constants (like True or False) and any built-in or imported function.
 Imported modules must be specified when you create sequencer instance.
   See _API_ section below.